jahpd/porres_tutorialpd/en/README.md

 ## Testing

-This is from Hi.pd example in _01.Introduction/1.Presentation/Hi.pd_.
-Uses a `print` object
+This is (or i hope so) the Hi.pd file from original example in _01.Introduction/1.Presentation/Hi.pd_ .
+Uses a `print` object to print a Hello world message:

 {% patch %}Hi_1.pd{% endpatch %}